Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Introduction

-In this paper, we focus on the \emph{SP-initiated SSO with POST/Artifact bindings} use case and attempt to model the specification, accounting for the flexibility allowed by the standard.
-We develop a straightforward methodology that, first, identifies \emph{sensitive optional features} and \emph{sensitive under-specifies mechanisms}.
-Such features and mechanisms can be instantiated in several ways with each instantiation resulting in what we call a \emph{protocol variant}.
+In this paper, we are not trying to model a specific implementation --- we attempt to model the \emph{specification}, accounting for the flexibility allowed by the standard.
+We develop a straightforward methodology that, first, identifies \emph{sensitive optional features} and \emph{sensitive under-specified mechanisms}.
+Such features and mechanisms can be instantiated in several ways, with each instantiation resulting in what we call a \emph{protocol variant}.
 An example of optional features are digital signatures of authentication requests, which are recommended (but not required) by the SAML standard.
-Finally, we perform automated analysis of protocol variants yielding security proofs or falsifications of desired properties.
+Furthermore, we perform automated analysis of protocol variants, yielding security proofs or falsifications of desired properties.
+Finally, the result of the formal analysis validate the methodology and demonstrate that protocol variants do indeed have different security features.

 There are multiple benefits to this approach.
-Most importantly, we can use automated formal analysis tools to examine the exact impact of each feature on the overall security guarantees provided by the protocol, as SAML standards only gives vague low level guidelines.
-Using the example of optional signatures, the standard~\cite{saml_core} says \emph{"The SAML request MAY be signed, which provides both authentication of the requester and message integrity."} --- it is unclear what exactly (if anything) can go wrong in systems configured not to require signed authentication requests.
+Firstly, we can use automated formal analysis tools to examine the exact impact of each feature on the overall security guarantees provided by the protocol, as SAML standards only gives vague guidelines.
+Using the example of optional signatures, the standard~\cite{saml_core} says \emph{``The SAML request MAY be signed, which provides both authentication of the requester and message integrity.''} --- it is unclear what exactly (if anything) can go wrong in systems configured not to require signed authentication requests.
 Our analysis gives an answer to this question --- for the POST/Artifact use case, adding signatures to authentication requests does not have a significant influence on the security of the use case in the symbolic model.

-The analysis presented in this paper, while significantly more comprehensive than the related work~\cite{saml_google_2008,SAML_Armando_2013,SAML_Armando_2011}, still fails short of fully modelling the use case since we only consider three degrees of freedom, and model only two options for each.
-However, this is the first analysis of an important and widely used SAML Web SSO use case (three EU countries, support for this use case as part of their eID services \cite{eID_overview}).
-Furthermore, the result of the formal analysis validate the methodology, demonstrating that protocol variants do indeed have different security features.
+The analysis presented in this paper, while significantly more comprehensive than the related work~\cite{saml_google_2008,SAML_Armando_2013,SAML_Armando_2011}, still falls short of fully modelling the use case --- we only consider three degrees of freedom, and model only two options for each.
+Even with automated formal analysis, we are still unable to analyze \emph{all possible} protocol variants due to the complexity explosion.